 Other articles and information determined to be of value for breeders will become a part of this section seen below.
 If you have suggestions for content, please send them to email@example.com.

-While the Breeder's College is under construction, I am posting some materials that could be of interest to those interested in breeding Otterhounds.
-This first article is of interest because we have become more concerned about over exposure to vaccines during the life of the dog.
+This first article is of interest to breeders because many dog owners have become concerned about over exposure to vaccines during the life of the dog.
 A nomograph is a titer test available through the University of Wisconsin-Madison to measure the level of antibodies in the mother which will indicate when a vaccine will be effective for a puppy.
 This information is from the School of Veterinary Medicine.

 Cavids Titer Testing--Canine Nomograph--What is it?